Father Ted: Music

 In 1994, the writers asked alternative rock band Pulp to compose the theme music for Father Ted, requesting a parody of a typical sitcom theme.
-When Pulp declined involvement, they contacted Neil Hannon, frontman of Northern Irish chamber pop band The Divine Comedy.
+When Pulp said no, they contacted Neil Hannon, frontman of Northern Irish chamber pop band The Divine Comedy.
 Hannon's first effort, a jaunty composition, was rejected on Geoffrey Perkins's advice.
 Hannon composed a second theme, which the team found acceptable.
 This theme was recorded by Hannon and co-producer Darren Allison at The Jesus and Mary Chain's private studio.
 One of William Reid's guitars was selected by Allison and Hannon to carry the main tune, which was played by Hannon.
 Both themes were also reworked, with new lyrics, for inclusion on The Divine Comedy's 1996 album Casanova: the final Father Ted theme became "Songs of Love", while Hannon's rejected theme became "A Woman of the World".

 In 2010, Linehan discussed the dramatic effect this choice had on the tone of the series: "'Woman of the World' was kind of like a jaunty, plinky-plonky song, and we wanted that song.
 He [Hannon] gave us two choices: he gave us that, and 'Songs of Love', and we wanted the plinky-plonky song because our idea was we were making fun of sitcoms.
 We were saying, you know, we don't like sitcoms.
 This is a parody of sitcoms.
 This is a kind of satire on sitcoms.
 And I remember Geoffrey [Perkins] looking really glum and sad about this, you know?
 And then he said, 'Why do you want to make fun of your characters?'
 He said, 'People will love these characters.'
 And that was just a real revelation for me, and after that, whatever he said went, as far as I was concerned."

 The Divine Comedy also contributed most of the show's original music, including the songs "Big Men in Frocks" (for the episode "Rock-a-Hula Ted"), "My Lovely Horse" and "The Miracle is Mine" (for "A Song for Europe"), and "My Lovely Mayo Mammy" (for "Night of the Nearly Dead").
 Neil Hannon also provided Ted and Dougal's vocals in the dream sequence version of "My Lovely Horse", which was produced by Allison and Hannon, and later appeared as a B-side on the band's single "Gin Soaked Boy".